 Sweet, savory and everything in between!
-This tasty apple salad is the perfect compliment to any meal!
+This tasty apple, white cheddar & kale salad is the perfect compliment to any meal!
 (Or even delicious on it’s own too!)

 Officially dubbing this the year of kale salads as my blog seems to be filling up by the second with them… But they’re so good and so versatile that it’s hard for me to stop!
 So we’re welcoming yet another salad to the group today that’s going to make sweet and savory lovers (like me) get their happy dance on!
 Trust me loves, this apple white cheddar and toasted pecan kale salad is unlike anything you’ve ever tasted before!
 It’s sweet, tangy, slightly salty and has a whole lotta crunch!